icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [pytessarct](https://github.com/madmaze/pytesseract) - Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and "read" the text embedded in images.Python-tesseract is a wrapper for [Google's Tesseract-OCR Engine](https://github.com/tesseract-ocr/tesseract)>.
 * [imutils](https://github.com/jrosebr1/imutils) - A library containg Convenience functions to make basic image processing operations such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and Python.
 * [PyTorchCV](https://github.com/donnyyou/PyTorchCV) - A PyTorch-Based Framework for Deep Learning in Computer Vision.
+* [neural-style-pt](https://github.com/ProGamerGov/neural-style-pt) - A PyTorch implementation of Justin Johnson's neural-style (neural style transfer).

 <a name="python-nlp"></a>
 #### Natural Language Processing

 * [pkuseg-python](https://github.com/lancopku/pkuseg-python) - A better version of Jieba, developed by Peking University.
 * [NLTK](https://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
 * [Pattern](http://www.clips.ua.ac.be/pattern) - A web mining module for the Python programming language.
 It has tools for natural language processing, machine learning, among others.
 * [Quepy](https://github.com/machinalis/quepy) - A python framework to transform natural language questions to queries in a database query language.